Skip to main content

 Delete tokens

 Deletes tokens.
-The tokens deleted are those that match all the criteria in --token-id or -t, --object-id, and --tag.
+The tokens deleted are those that match all the criteria in --token-id or -t, --object-id, --tag, and tenant-id. --tenant-id is matched against the tenant ID of the object owning the token.

 Archive tokens